lhearachel/metang/README.md

 # `metang`

-A meta-programming utility to generate C headers of constants from a simple schema file.
+A metaprogramming utility to generate multi-purpose C headers of enumerated constants.

 ## Table of Contents